wp-plugins/download-monitor/readme.txt

 Donate link: http://blue-anvil.com/archives/wordpress-download-monitor-plugin-2-wordpress-25-ready
 Tags: download, downloads, monitor, hits, download monitor, tracking, admin, count, counter, files Requires at least: 2.0
-Tested up to: 2.5
+Tested up to: 2.7
-Stable tag: 2.1.5
+Stable tag: 2.2

 Plugin with interface for uploading and managing download files, inserting download links in posts, and monitoring download hits.

 == Description ==

 Download Monitor is a plugin for uploading and managing downloads, tracking download hits, and displaying links.

 = Features =

+*	New - WP2.7 Support
+*	New - Editor button - upload and add a download stright from a post.
+*	New - Custom redirects.
+*	New - Custom download image.
+*	New - Localised files include redirects.
+*	New - Added support to add downloads to text widgets
+*	New - Mirror support (selected at random)
+*	New - Mirror deadlink checker
-*	New - Custom Field support.
+*	Custom Field support.
-*	New - Download Categories.
+*	Download Categories.
-*	New - Member only downloads.
+*	Member only downloads.
 *	Localization support.
 *	Fixed - Sorting and pagination of downloads in admin.
-*	Support for wordpress 2+ (including 2.5).
 *	Re-upload files, handy for updating versions!
 *	Change hits, just in case you change servers or import old downloads that already have stats.
 *	URL hider using mod_rewrite.